syncfusion-content/maui-docs/MAUI/Scheduler/date-navigation-restriction.md

 {% endhighlight %}
 {% endtabs %}

-N>
-The SfScheduler `view` will be restricted based on the  `AllowedViews.` For example, the `AllowedViews` given as `Day,` `Week,` `WorkWeek,` and if the `View` given as `Month,` this will be reset to AllowedViews first value.

 ## Date restrictions

-In .NET MAUI Scheduler, you can restrict the available dates to a range of dates using the properties `MinimumDateTime` and `MaximumDateTime.` It is applicable to the all Scheduler views.
+In .NET MAUI Scheduler, you can restrict the available dates to a range of dates using the properties `MinimumDateTime,` `MaximumDateTime` and `SelectableDayPredicate.` It is applicable to all the Scheduler views.

 ### Change minimum display date and time